Free-95/Plug-and-Play-IPs-for-any-SoC/README.md

 ______

-*This project was developed as a part of the VSDSquadron FPGA Mini Internship.*
+*This project was developed as a part of the VSDSquadron FPGA Internship.*